taylorza/zxn-wifiprn/README.md

 # ZXN Wifi Printer Driver
 PoC for a simple wifi printer driver that enables direct printing to most modern printers from your ZX Spectrum Next.

+See the [wiki](https://github.com/taylorza/zxn-wifiprn/wiki) for a list of printers that have been tested as well as more detailed information on the installation procedure.

+Don't have a wifi printer?
+All is not lost, you can run [WinPrinterServer](https://github.com/taylorza/WinPrintServer/releases) on a Windows machine that has a printer configured and make that printer available over the network using your machine to proxy the requests.

 ## Assembling

 To assemble the sample application use the following `sjasmplus` command line